 With digital engagement and collaboration at an all time, high there’s endless creativity around what types of videos you can use to market your business.
 You could say that videos are the Burger King of marketing where you can “have it your way” through using a variety of targeted video.

-In the sea of videos, what are the different type of fish?
+In the sea of videos, what

 Paid Advertising – The Big Tuna